 The PSD bases savings on findings from the Ductless Mini-split Heat Pump Impact Evaluation from 2016 and retrofit savings are estimated using an assumed EFLH and input parameters specific to the installed ductless air source heat pump.
 Since the input parameters are specific to the actual installed measure and are known to the program, the PSD assumption that the study team evaluated is the EFLH for heating and for cooling.

 Table 8 provides the observed overall weather normalized heating and cooling EFLH values for ductless air source heat pumps from the entire study sample.
-The heating EFLH of 683 full load hours is 28 percent higher than the assumed PSD value of 535 full load hours.
-The overall average cooling EFLH is estimated to be 457 full load hours.
-This is more than double the current PSD estimate of 218 full load hours.
+The heating EFLH of 817 full load hours is 53 percent higher than the assumed PSD value of 535 full load hours.
+The overall average cooling EFLH is estimated to be 410 full load hours.
+This is nearly double the current PSD estimate of 218 full load hours.
 Table 9 provides the confidence intervals for the values in Table 8.

 Table 8: Ductless Air Source Heat Pump EFLH Values